openaps/docs/docs/docs/walkthrough/phase-1/using-openaps-tools.md

 Are there groupings of these reports that you imagine would be called at the same time?
 For example, in a closed-loop setup, the pump settings, blood glucose targets, insulin sensitivities, the basal profile, and carb ratios would not need to be checked as often as the current pump status, battery status, clock, recent blood sugars, and recent pump history.

 Take some time to create aliases for groups of reports that would be called at the same time and verify that they invoke the expected reports.
-Reports will execute the "use" command.
-The "use" command is -h annotated.
-To see the annotation use this command $ openaps use <pumpname> -h
+Reports will execute the `use` command.
+The `use` command is -h annotated.
+To see the annotation use this command:  `openaps use <pumpname> -h`.

 <br>